 The waterfront cycleway runs between Port Kembla, just south of Wollongong, to Thirroul, around 18 kilometres north.
 We suggest going north: Thirroul itself is a gorgeous town with lots to entertain and the ride up there is beautiful, with ample opportunities for coffee and food stops along the way.
-Hire a bike from South Coast Bike Hire and pedal away to your heart’s content.
+Hire a bike from Wollongong Bike Hire and pedal away to your heart’s content.

-The Throsby is another intimate space but the focus here is well and truly on wine, with a list boasting 53 varieties from boutique producers around the world.
+The Throsby is another intimate space but the focus here is well and truly on wine, with a list boasting a huge number of labels from boutique producers around the world.
 If beer is more your taste, there’s nowhere better to enjoy a pint than The Illawarra Brewery which offers a true taste of Wollongong in its range of locally brewed craft beers.